Shuhua-Group/CAMer/inst/doc/intro.md

 ![](intro_files/figure-html/plot-1.png)

-where `fit` is obtained in the previous example.
 One can also run `plot(fit,"GA_I.pdf")` to plot to a .pdf file, which is recommended.

-To change the colors of models:
+To change the colors of models, one can pass a $3 \times 4$ matrix of colors:

 ```r